visaals/blog/content/posts/why-im-starting-this-blog.md

 Special thanks to my friends who've endured me talking about starting a blog for years yet still tirelessly encouraging it.
 You all know who you are :)

-If you want to be notified when I make new content, join my email list (below).
 <br>
 <br>
 <center>